Glenn Springs Road

 “An unpaved road through Big Bend National Park passing the abandoned town of Glenn Springs.”— Lost Justpastnowhere

 From this road, you'll have views of the Chisos Mountains to the west.
 As you approach the junction with Black Gap Road, there's a deep canyon to your left.
 Just after the junction with Black Gap Road at about the halfway point, you can explore the remains of the town of Glenn Springs.

 As you travel southeast towards the Rio Grande, you'll have views of the Sierra Maderas del Carmen mountains in Mexico off in the distance.
-The vegetation also becomes noticeably sparser as you approach the end of the road at the junction with River Road East
+The vegetation also becomes noticeably sparser as you approach the end of the road at the junction with River Road East.

 At the end of Glenn Springs Road, you can arrange a shuttle (high clearance 4×4 needed) or you can do it is an out-and-back or take River Road East back to the main park road.